EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 Probiotic.ie is an Irish supplement retailer, based in Dublin and operating since 2019.
 All orders ship from within the European Union.
 Irish Revenue's guidance is unambiguous: customs duty is not charged on goods purchased from suppliers within the EU.3

-From 1 July 2026, nothing changes for Probiotic.ie orders.
-The new €3 per item customs duty does not apply to EU-based shipments under any circumstances.
+Nothing changed for Probiotic.ie orders on 1 July 2026.
+The €3 per item customs duty does not apply to EU-based shipments under any circumstances, and there is no An Post handling fee to release the parcel.

 Business location: Dublin, Republic of Ireland (EU member state).

-Customs duty from 1 July 2026: Not applicable — EU shipment.
+Customs duty since 1 July 2026: not applicable, EU shipment.

 VAT: 13.5% included in displayed product prices.

-Delivery: Nationwide Ireland delivery, typically 2–4 working days.
+Delivery: nationwide Ireland delivery, typically 2 to 4 working days.

 No Customs.
 No Import Fees.
 Ships from Dublin.

-Browse our full supplement range.
-Probiotic.ie is an Irish-owned retailer shipping from within the EU — the new customs charges do not apply.
+Browse the full supplement range.
+Probiotic.ie is an Irish-owned retailer shipping from within the EU, so the new customs charges do not apply.

 Ships from Dublin No customs duty EU-based FSAI regulated 13.5% VAT included